John Muir: Legacy

 During his lifetime John Muir published over 300 articles and 12 books.
 He co-founded the Sierra Club, which helped establish a number of national parks after he died.
 Today the club has over 2.4 million members.

 Muir has been called the "patron saint of the American wilderness" and its "archetypal free spirit".
 "As a dreamer and activist, his eloquent words changed the way Americans saw their mountains, forests, seashores, and deserts", said nature writer Gretel Ehrlich.
 He not only led the efforts to protect forest areas and have some designated as national parks, but his writings presented "human culture and wild nature as one of humility and respect for all life".

 Robert Underwood Johnson, editor of Century Magazine, which published many of Muir's articles, states that he influenced people's appreciation of nature and national parks, which became a lasting legacy:

 Muir exalted wild nature over human culture and civilization, believing that all life was sacred.
 Turner describes him as "a man who in his singular way rediscovered America. ... an American pioneer, an American hero".
 The primary aim of Muir's nature philosophy, writes Wilkins, was to challenge mankind's "enormous conceit", and in so doing, he moved beyond the Transcendentalism of Emerson to a "biocentric perspective on the world".
 He did so by describing the natural world as "a conductor of divinity", and his writings often made nature synonymous with God.
 His friend, Henry Fairfield Osborn, observed that as a result of his religious upbringing, Muir retained "this belief, which is so strongly expressed in the Old Testament, that all the works of nature are directly the work of God".
-In the opinion of Enos Mills, a contemporary who established Rocky Mountain National Park, Muir's writings would "likely to be the most influential force in this century".
+In the opinion of Enos Mills, a contemporary who established Rocky Mountain National Park, Muir's writings were "likely to be the most influential force in this century".